Are you a School-Based SLP?

 Remember Your Why

 There are many days when I feel unappreciated and discouraged as an SLP.
-When I am having a hard day, I try to focus on my WHY.
+When I am having a hard day, I try to dig deep focus on my WHY.
 I think about what made me decide to become an SLP and the students who continue to inspire me.
 I keep a collection of cards and drawings that my students have given me over the years in a “smile file” in my desk.
 It helps me to remember my WHY when I pull out one of their thank you cards.
 I am honored to be a part of each child’s story and proud to say that each child is a part of my story.
 In addition, Pinwheel Speech has given me the amazing opportunity to support other SLPs all over the world.
 It has been such a joy to share tips and engaging activities with so many of you!
 You all have become a big part of my WHY! (see MY STORY here).

 Your Turn!